entropyxyz/entropy-docs/content/basics/glossary.md

 ---
 title: "Glossary"
+description: "Basic descriptions for some of the unique language found within this site."
 ---

 Here is a list of some words and phrases found throughout the Entropy documentation that you might not be familar with.